Third party arrangements

-Sections 93 and 94 of the NVR Act set out that it is an offence for an RTO to provide, or offer to provide, all or part of a VET course without registration.
+Sections 93 and 94, and sections 99 and 100, of the NVR Act set out that it is an offence for an RTO to provide, or offer to provide, all or part of a VET course without registration.
 This means that an RTO cannot engage another (‘third party’) RTO to deliver a VET course unless the third party RTO has that VET course on scope.

 Sections 116 and 117 of the NVR Act set out that it is an offence for a non-RTO to provide or offer to provide all or part of a VET course.
 RTOs can engage employees and contractors to deliver training and/or assessment, if this is on behalf of the RTO and in the RTO’s name.
 However, a non-RTO cannot ‘use’ the RTO’s registration to offer a VET course in its own name or on its own behalf.

 ASQA has provided details of the implications of the NVR Act for RTOs’ third party arrangements in the General Direction—third party arrangements for training and/or assessment of VET courses.

 Working with third parties: What RTOs need to know

 An RTO can engage another RTO under a third party arrangement to deliver training and/or conduct assessment on their behalf, as long as:

 An RTO can engage a non-RTO (either a natural person or legal entity) under a third party arrangement to deliver training and/or conduct assessment on their behalf, as long as: